WATER TREATMENT CONSUMER GUIDE

 - Make sure the contractor is licensed, bonded and insured.
 Check his or her license number and record on the state Web site for registered Arizona contractors, www.AZROC.gov.

-- Make sure your contractor’s business is stable; has he been in the business for five years or more and does he have an actual business location?
-Does he belong to any professional organization and have at least some staff certified by the Water Quality Association.
+- Make sure your contractor's business is stable; have they been in the business for five years or more and do they have an actual business location?
+Do they belong to any professional organization and have at least some staff certified by the Water Quality Association.

-- Does he do his own installation or subcontract out some of the work?
+- Do they do their own installation or subcontract out some of the work?
 Is the subcontractor licensed?

 - Does the contractor use trained and qualified service technicians for follow-up?

-- Did he test your water before recommending a system, even if you are on a municipal water source?
+- Did they test your water before recommending a system, even if you are on a municipal water source?

 - Did the contractor look at your plumbing and properly size equipment before quoting a price?

 - Do you understand the cost of ongoing maintenance and upkeep?